 This is another great but very basic jogging stroller that will save you some cash while getting some great features.
 Not quite the sturdiness or build quality as the BOB or Joovy Zoom, but for 25-50% of the price you're getting a very good jogger that will last you many miles.
 There are a lot of great features here: large diameter (16" front, 12" rear) real rubber pneumatic tires, built in cup holders, a center console for phone/keys, ergonomically angled handle bars, an adjustable canopy, a good storage compartment, and a multi-position reclining seat.
 In our testing, we thought this stroller showed good maneuverability, decent stability, and a smooth ride.
 Over urban terrain it was well-mannered and didn't get away from any of our testers.
 The front wheel was easy to lock into the straight position, and we thought that it did OK over bumps but with more jarring feedback than the BOB.
 The seat itself was also a bit flat on the back so it didn't seem quite as comfortable.
 But don't forget you get what you pay for: the Baby Trend Expedition Jogging Stroller doesn't have quite as many higher-end features as the BOB or Joovy Zoom.
 Specifically, there is no suspension system to help you absorb the bumps, no adjustable handle bars, and it doesn't feel quite as sturdy overall.
 But for the price we thought this makes an excellent option for the parents who want a back-to-basics jogging stroller that is very capable and will suit them well for many years.
 Note that there is also a Baby Trend Expedition Double jogger stroller, in case you have more than one little one.
 Interested?
 You can check out this Baby Trend Expedition Jogger stroller here.

-Here are some more details on factors we considered:
+Here are some of the factors we considered: